opennetsys/c3-go/core/docker/README.md

+# docker

-> client to interact with docker daemon
+> The client to interact with the docker daemon